-- Dual Diagnosis Treatment: Since many long-term addicts often struggle with mental health issues, a dual diagnosis program can get them the help needed to simultaneously treat both conditions.
+- Dual Diagnosis Treatment: Since many long-term addicts often struggle with mental health issues, a dual diagnosis program can get them the help needed to treat both conditions simultaneously.
 This is incredibly helpful for veterans who are often struggling with co-occurring mental health disorders.

 - Cognitive Behavioral Therapy: Most of the time, these sorts of addictions develop due to compulsive behaviors that must be treated at the source, with CBT being one of the most popular evidence-based treatments to treat addiction.

-- Intensive Outpatient Treatment Programs: When patients are looking to seek addiction treatment while maintaining daily obligations like work, school, or caregiving, IOPs are a more flexible option that still gives people access to the help they need.
+- Intensive Outpatient Treatment Programs: When patients seek addiction treatment while maintaining daily obligations like work, school, or caregiving, IOPs are a more flexible option that gives people access to the help they need.